 *Note that this program does not lead to certification.

-The program is especially well suited for students who are intellectually curious and who are willing to play a vital role in shaping their own course of study.
-It is organized around a core of common coursework, and associated field experience, dealing with principles, history, and skills of curriculum design and of pedagogy, in context of an alert and critical attention to social, ethical, professional and other challenges facing educators and children/young people in schools.
-Beyond these common requirements, MA students, working closely with an advisor, design a course of study reflecting their particular interests, needs, and desired area(s) of professional expertise.
+Structurally, the degree program is organized around a core of common coursework, and associated field experience, dealing with principles, history, and skills of curriculum design and of pedagogy, in context of an alert and critical attention to social, ethical, professional and other challenges facing educators and children/young people in schools.
+Beyond these common requirements, M.A. degree students, working closely with an advisor, design a course of study reflecting their particular interests, needs, and desired area(s) of professional expertise.
 As a source of continuity, and a culminating activity, all students conduct an “Integrative Project,” focused on an issue, problem, and/or question identified by the student.

-Advising All students are assigned an advisor upon admission.
-It is essential that students begin working with their advisor well before arriving at Teachers College.
+All students are assigned an advisor upon admission.
+It is essential that students begin working with their advisor well before commencing their studies at Teachers College.
 Advisors can help students decide what program timeline makes best sense for them; students and advisors work together to develop the Program Plan; students are required to consult with their advisor prior to initial course selection and registration.

 Please see “MA in Curriculum & Teaching Program Guide” for further information about advising.